Program Summary & Location

 Housing & Meals

-Semester students will live with a host family, usually with another U.S. student.
-This is a great opportunity to learn about family life in Spain as well as practice your Spanish!
+Semester and summer students will live with a host family, usually with another U.S. student.
+This is a great opportunity to learn about family life in Spain, as well as to use your Spanish outside of the classroom!
 Past students say that living with a family is one of the most valuable parts of their study abroad experience.
 You will learn as much at the dinner table as you do in the classroom.
 You will receive three meals a day from your host family.

 Academic year students will live with a host family in the fall, then move into shared apartments with other students in the spring.
 You will then cook your own meals or eat in university cafeterias or restaurants.